fg-inet/5g-qoe-awareness/README.md

 2. Additional files for the INET framework that include all applications used in the simulation
 3. Scripts for export and evaluation of simulated data - without any documentation
 4. Scripts for the optimization algorithm which include some inline documentation
+5. Configurations for Experiments run for the "Analyzing the Potential of Slicing-like Traffic Isolation for QoE-aware Network Control" paper.

 Requirements for Omnet++ simulation:
 1. Omnet++ version 5.5.1 - download here: https://omnetpp.org/download/old
 2. INET framework version 4.2.0 - download here: https://inet.omnetpp.org/Download.html
-3. Python 3.6.9 - Tested with this version
+3. Python 3.6.9 - Tested with this version.
+Probably fine with other versions as well

 Installation steps (list may be incomplete):
 1. Download and Compile Omnet++ - follow the guide https://doc.omnetpp.org/omnetpp/InstallGuide.pdf